top of page

 The downside is that the patient may take it off and not use it consistently.
 It's also takes some time to make--sometimes the ulcer is healed by the time the CROW is ready.
 And as a CROW boot is custom made, it can be rather costly.

-For these reasons the CROW is often reserved more for Charcot neuroarthropathy (which is what it is really
+For these reasons the CROW is often reserved more for Charcot neuroarthropathy, which may create chronic, severe deformities and ulcerations, than for a routine neuropathic ulcer.

-But these can be quite helpful to treat ulcers as well, particularly in difficult wounds, or as a long-term offloading option for difficult wounds.
+But these can be quite helpful to treat ulcers as well, particularly in difficult wounds, or as a long-term offloading option for patients with significant deformity that cannot be accommodated in traditional footwear.

 Our Bottom Line on CROW Boots.